-What sports cards worth money?
+What sports cards are worth money?
 The market for sports cards is quite volatile.
-Supply and demand determines the price of sports cards.
+Supply and demand determine the price of sports cards.
 A card’s value increases as its rarity and demand rise.

 A common misconception is that a player’s performance will affect the value of their card.
 That may be the case occasionally, but it always has to do with how many people want that particular card.

 The success of a player almost always increases the demand for his or her card.
 However, unless a sizable audience is prepared to pay for cards, the venture will fail.

 In most cases, the following card types are more valuable than others:

 To begin with, you have a valuable card if it meets the criteria for any of these two categories – notable or well-known player.